Unfortunately, cargo ships sink each year. It may only happen irregularly or not occupy much screen time on the news, but it happens.

 Finally, large waves can cause ships to flip over and sink if they do not have adequate stability measures in place.

-Modern ships are equipped with technology to help prevent accidents, including stability booklets that provide data regarding the ship's survivability.
-These books list the number of compartments the ship can have filled with water before sinking.
+Modern crafts are equipped with technology to help prevent accidents, including stability booklets that provide data regarding its survivability.
+These books list the number of compartments that can be filled with water.

 Taking the appropriate safety measures while at sea may be the difference between life and death for people onboard.

-There is no single reason why cargo ships sink every year.
-But luckily, thanks to safety protocols and technological upgrades, the number of vessels lost has decreased significantly.
+There is no single reason why ships sink every year.
+But luckily, thanks to protocols and technological upgrades, the number of vessels lost has decreased significantly.

 What's the Solution?